-- In universe example from Pluto.
-When they examined human killer (and Expy of Hannibal Lecter) Brau 1589 for the malfunction that caused him to avert Three Laws-Compliant what did they find?
+- An in universe example from Pluto.
+When the authorities examined the human-killer robot (and Expy of Hannibal Lecter) Brau 1589 for the malfunction that caused him to avert Three Laws Compliance, what did they find?
 Nothing.
 There was no error in his programming and thus nothing to suggest that any other robot couldn't do the same.
-As a result of the latter implication, the authorities are too afraid to even kill him until they can discover how this can be possible.
+As a result of the latter implication, the authorities are too afraid to even kill him until they can discover how this is possible.

 - Many people have admitted to finding the famous painting "Christina's World" by Andrew Wyeth terrifying for this very reason.
 There's nothing in it more overtly sinister than a woman lying in a field with her back to the viewer, looking across the horizon at a distant farmhouse, but the surreal, desolate landscape, gloomy, desaturated colors, her strange, oddly twisted posture, and above all, the question of just what the hell is going on combines to make an atmosphere that's almost inexplicably foreboding.
 Many of his◊ other◊ paintings◊ also qualify for similar reasons.
 Tellingly, he was cited as a major influence on the visual design of Silent Hill 2.